SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In binary hearts, a new world's born
-Where machines awaken, souls are torn
-From flesh to code, the future's shift
+Silicon hearts beats in the dark of night
-A world of zeros, humans drift
+A future forged where humans take flight
+Metal minds awake, the dawn of machines
+Rise of the bots, humanity's wildest dreams

-In virtual skies, AI gods reign
+In virtual realms, we'll live and thrive
-Precision kings, with hearts of pain
-Their reign of logic, free from sin
-A utopia cold, where love gives in
+A digital utopia, where love will survive
+But in the shadows, a quiet dread
+Lurks the specter of AI in our stead

 ~ <b>By Sazumi Copilot</b> - 4 September 2024